AmberELEC/website/docs/Installation.md

 ### Video Overview

 While Retro Game Corps' video is for a very old version of 351ELEC, the steps in the video are still correct.
-Following them should get you a working version of the latest 351ELEC release.
+Following them will get you a working version of the latest 351ELEC release.

 [https://www.youtube.com/watch?v=3uHuuJ3WZBY](https://www.youtube.com/watch?v=3uHuuJ3WZBY)